arghya05/erav1/Session7_ image augmentation/ReadMe.md

 Object classess span different scales (in the real world) suggesting that the features to be learned from different classes may be of different scales and might require the use of varying receptive fields.

 ## Notebook with model implementation and training logs
-Notebook with the required training and testing logs is present [here](https://github.com/arghya05/erav1/blob/master/Session7_%20image%20augmentation/EVA7_Assignment7_AdvancedConcepts_AbhinavP.ipynb.
+Notebook with the required training and testing logs is present [here](.

 ## Implementation Details